markusstocker/LaTeX101/README.md

 Build your document and see how you are progressing nicely.

-Next, we create the structure of the article, namely sections for Introduction, Case Study, Results, and Acknowledgements.
+Next, we create the structure of the article, namely sections for Introduction, Case Study, Results, Conclusion and Acknowledgements.
 Note that Acknowledgements is not numbered.
 You can achieve this with the command `\section*` (note the asterisk).

 We can now start filling the sections.
 Let's start with introduction.
 It is just a few lines but includes variations for how to cite published literature, quoted text, and a reference to Section 2.
 We will look at the citations in the next hands-on session.
 Thus, for now just copy the text as it stands, e.g. "Wang et al. (2014)".
 However, let's get the quotes right as well as the reference to Section 2.
 Build your document to check if things look good.